ngojenny/pd-notes/complete-intro-to-react-v5-brian-holt/notes.md

 ## JSX
 * allows us to write HTML markup, instead of creating our elements using `React.createElement()`
-* When you have JSX, you need to import react, because under the hood JSX transpire to `React.createElement()`
+* When you have JSX, you need to import react, because under the hood JSX transpile to `React.createElement()`
 * `npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react` in “Configuring ESLint for React”
 * Expressions (anything on the right side of an assignment) needs to be wrapped in curly braces in JSX